 There’s been intense debate amongst anthropologists about what our early ancestors ate.
-Some studies even point out that meat consumption is what made us human.
+Some studies even point out that meat consumption is what makes us human.

 But does it damage our intelligence?
-The only research was conducted at 555 schoolchildren in Kenya, fed three different types of soup – with meat, milk, or oil – or did not receive soup during seven school periods.
+The only research was conducted on 555 schoolchildren in Kenya who fed three different types of soup – with meat, milk, or oil – or did not receive soup during seven school periods.
 You examined them before and after to see how their intelligence evolved.

 Better reasoning and arithmetic skill

-According to this research, the children who received the soup containing meat each day seemed to have a significant advantage.
+According to this research, the children who received the soup containing meat daily seemed to have a significant advantage.
 At the end of the study, they outperformed all other children in a nonverbal reasoning test.